-Staff should be familiar with the Child Protection / Safeguarding Policy and understand that they have a duty to report any child protection concern to the Child Protection Liaison Officer in school.
+Staff should be familiar with the Child Protection and Safeguarding Policy and understand that they have a duty to report any child protection concern to the Designated Safeguarding Lead (DSL) or Deputy DSL.

-This guidance summarises "Guidance for Safe Working Practice for the Protection of Children and Staff in Education Settings" 2009.
+This guidance summarises "Guidance for Safe Working Practice for the Protection of Children and Staff in Education Settings" 2019.

-Rob Pavis Deputy Head (Pastoral)
+Rob Pavis Deputy Head (Pastoral) September 2019

-September 20187